Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs: Proofs for hypergraphs when

 \section{Proofs for hypergraphs when $r=1$}

-In the case when $r=1$, the semi-random process for hypergraphs has that in each step $t$, a single vertex $u_t$ is chosen uniformly at random from $[n]$, the same as for the process on graphs.
-The player then replies by selecting a set of $s-1$ vertices $V_t$ and the edge $\{u_t\} \cup V_t$ is added.
+In the case when $r=1$, for each step $t$ of the semi-random process for hypergraphs, a single vertex $u_t$ is chosen uniformly at random from $[n]$, the same as for the process on graphs.
+The player then replies by selecting a set of $s-1$ vertices $V_t$, and the edge $\{u_t\} \cup V_t$ is added.

 The proofs of Theorems \ref{thm:hypergraph_r=1_upper_bound} and \ref{thm:hypergraph_r=1_lower_bound} follow the same approach as in the graph case considered in Section~\ref{sec:graphs} and, therefore, we only sketch them here emphasizing the required differences.
 The proof of Theorems \ref{thm:hypergraph_r=1_upper_bound} is again based on Lemma \ref{lem:pick_same_vertex} and, indeed, proceeds mutatis mutandis.